Skip to content

 WORRIED ABOUT MANY THINGS

-After all, this constant companion that seemed to dog her every waking hour was a worthy opponent: worry about her health, worry about her abilities, worry about her shelter, and finally worry about her life.
+After all, this constant companion that seemed to dog her every waking hour was a worthy opponent: worry about her health, worry about her abilities, worry about her shelter, and finally, worry about her life.
 Where was the answer?

-CONCERNED, BUT FINDING HOPE
+CONCERNED BUT FINDING HOPE

 Across town, another woman was also facing a memory.
-She had told her neighbors that she knew God would take care of her, even if the diagnosis for her illness continued to get worse.
+She had told her neighbors that she knew God would take care of her, even if the diagnosis of her illness continued to get worse.
 Could she believe her own words?

 The weight of the concern upon her heart threatened to pull her down.
-How would she manage with this new terminal diagnosis?
+How would she manage this new terminal diagnosis?
 Where was the hope for living out her days in this lonely home?

 Even to your old age and gray hairs